Categories

 What are Security Envelope Patterns?

 Regular envelopes do not offer much protection when it comes to sending sensitive information.
-Aside from physically opening up the envelope of course, simply holding a regular envelope up to a light source can reveal its contents.
-That’s where Security Envelope Patterns come in.
+Aside from physically opening up the envelope, simply holding a regular envelope up to a light source can reveal its contents.
+That is where Security Envelope Patterns come in.

 The role of these patterns is to run a sort of interference on the inside information.
-When held up to the light no useful information can be gained through a security envelope.
+When held up to the light no useful information can be gained.

 Security Envelope Patterns describes any pattern printed on the inside of envelopes.
 What is kind of mind boggling to me is just how many different patterns there are.
 If you think about it, five to ten patterns could have been created and that would have satisfied any security needs.
 There seems to be a lot more than ten patterns…